webpack/webpack/README.md

 ## Future plans

-* more polyfills for node.js buildin modules, but optional
+* more and better polyfills for node.js buildin modules
-* split require-polyfill from webpack and offer it as seperate module
 * cache in folder and allow reuseing it
-* migrate tests to mocha
 * write it into the wiki if you have more ideas...

 ## License